jasimjamel/jasimjamel/README.md

 I'm into **frontend development**, **web design**, and exploring the backend side with PHP and SQL.

 - 🎨 I enjoy creating clean, modern, and responsive interfaces
-- 🔧 Currently learning how frontend and backend connect
+- 🔧 Currently learning and building with frontend technologies
 - 🧠 Always experimenting and building things to improve my skills

 ---